prolocation/eduvpn-ansible/README.md

 - ansible
 - python-yaml (might be included with ansible, not sure)
 - Up to date target hosts (make sure to apt update/upgrade)
+- DNS entries for target hosts (if you want Let's Encrypt to work)

 ## How it works